lexmartinez/planning-poker/README.md

 ### Packaging

-To bundle code in production mode, run the command:
+To bundle code in production mode, run the command bellow, the default output directory is `/dist`

 * `npm run dist` or `yarn dist`

-> The default output directory is `/dist`

 ### License